nkrusch/awesome-research-guides/README.md

 Therefore, this collection provides a standardizing resource, for young researchers and advisors, that is independent of institutional circumstances.
 The list is scoped to topics in computer science.

-This list was initially curated for personal use, during many years of doctoral studies, but it continues to grow with its creator.
+This list was curated for personal use, during many years of doctoral studies, but it continues to grow with its creator.
-To increase its reach and usefulness, the list has been converted to awesome style.
+To increase its reach and usefulness, the list was converted to an awesome list.
 It is related to a few other awesome lists (namely [scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis on guidance over technologies.
 There is also a complementary [web collection](https://homes.cs.washington.edu/~mernst/advice/) that covers supplementary topics.
 As an added quality factor, the links in this list are checked regularly for live status.